 You can also run MSBuild at a command prompt, and this topic describes that approach.
 By setting properties at a command prompt, you can build specific configurations of a project.
 Similarly, you can also define the targets that the MSBuild command will build.
 For more information about command-line parameters and MSBuild, see MSBuild Command Line Reference.

-As the following procedure describes, you must install software and tools on the build server before you can create a Windows Azure package by using MSBuild:
+As the following procedure describes, you must install software and tools on the build server before you can create an Azure package by using MSBuild:

-Install the .NET Framework 4 or .NET Framework 4.5, which includes MSBuild.
+Install the .NET Framework 4 or later, which includes MSBuild.

 Copy the Microsoft.WebApplication.targets file from a Visual Studio installation on another computer.

-The file is located in the directory C:\Program Files (x86)\MSBuild\Microsoft\Visual Studio\v10.0\WebApplications, and you should copy it to the same directory on the build server.
+The file is located in the directory C:\Program Files (x86)\MSBuild\Microsoft\Visual Studio\v12.0\WebApplications (v11.0 for Visual Studio 2012), and you should copy it to the same directory on the build server.

 If you want to use an alternate directory for the stored package and configuration files, set the path by using the /p:PublishDir=Directory\ option, including the trailing backslash separator.